aphexlog/yeetcode/README.md

 ## 💡 What YeetCode Does

 1. Fetches problem data from LeetCode.
-2. Generates test cases on demand.
+2. Generates high-quality test cases on demand using AI.
 3. Runs tests locally using Python’s unittest or pytest framework.
 4. Caches results to minimize redundant API calls.

-**Note:** The backend components like AWS Lambda, Bedrock/SageMaker, DynamoDB/S3 are abstracted away.
+**Note:** The backend components are abstracted away.
 You don’t need to worry about them—just focus on solving problems!